cognitedata/cdp-spark-datasource/README.md

 #### String data points

-To read numerical data points from CDF, provide the option `.option("type", "stringdatapoints")`.
+To read numerical data points from CDF, provide the `.option("type", "stringdatapoints")` option.

 ```scala
 // Get the datapoints from publicdata